vananhmai-DA/vananhmai-DA/README.md

 ## About Me

-I am a Data Analyst candidate with a background in accounting and financial reporting, currently completing my Master of Science in Empirical Economics at Osnabrück University.
+Finance-oriented Data Analyst candidate with a background in accounting and financial reporting, currently completing a Master of Science in Empirical Economics at Osnabrück University.

-My studies in statistics, econometrics, machine learning, and business analytics, combined with my accounting experience, help me approach data analysis with both technical and business perspectives.
+Strong foundation in financial data, reporting, cost tracking, and business operations, combined with academic training in statistics, econometrics, machine learning, and business analytics.

-I am building a portfolio in SQL, Power BI focusing on business performance, financial analysis, customer behavior, and data storytelling.
+Currently building a SQL and Power BI portfolio focused on business performance, financial analysis, customer behavior, and data storytelling.
+Interested in opportunities in Data Analysis, Business Intelligence, Financial Analysis, and Business Analytics.

 ## Technical Skills